-- Students must be on time and will not be allowed to complete the test, therefore receiving a grade of 0, if arriving more than 10 minutes late. - There will be 5 online quizzes (30 minutes to complete each) covering the reading list. - Make-up exams and quizzes should be avoided at all costs.
-Discuss with the instructor PRIOR to the test start date if you feel this is absolutely necessary or if you have a university excused absence. - For Covid-19 or other illnesses forcing you to miss the test, a Doctor's note and communication with the instructor prior to the test date is required.
-Please do not attend class if you are feeling sick. - Missed exams/quizzes will NOT be allowed to be taken. - Workbook Activities - You will be required to complete at least 11 workbook activities as in-class activities or as a Blackboard Post. - Any activity not turned in on the designated KIN 3318 Workbook page (unless otherwise noted by the instructor) will have HALF credit taken off after the first offense and NO CREDIT will be given following that offense. - Attendance in class is required to complete any assignment for credit.
+- You will be required to complete at least 11 workbook activities as in-class activities or as a Blackboard Post. - Any activity not turned in on the designated KIN 3318 Workbook page (unless otherwise noted by the instructor) will have HALF credit taken off after the first offense and NO CREDIT will be given following that offense.

+- Attendance in class is required to complete any assignment for credit.
 If you are not in attendance or do not have the correct documentation, you will not be able to complete the assignment for credit. - Any LATE work turned in will NOT be accepted without a reasonable/valid excuse at the discretion of the instructor.
+Any late work that is accepted will have points taken off.

+• Participation/Attendance Assignments

-Any late work that is accepted will have points taken off. - Participation/Attendance Assignments - Students will be required to complete in-class activities/discussions in the classroom and/or on Blackboard during class and must be present when the assignment is given to receive any credit. - Attendance will be taken throughout the semester via the instructor taking attendance or attendance in-class activities/discussions.
-The student will only receive credit if they are in attendance or have a doctor's note or university excused absence. - Each assignment will be worth the same number of points and is dependent on the number of assignments completed throughout the semester. - Students will have 1 free "unexcused" absence with each additional absence resulting in a 2.5 point deduction from the student's attendance grade and overall grade (if more than 12).
+- Students will be required to complete in-class activities/discussions in the classroom and/or on Blackboard during class and must be present when the assignment is given to receive any credit. - O Attendance will be taken throughout the semester via the instructor taking attendance or attendance in-class activities/discussions.
+Participation will involve in-class activities/discussions The student will only receive credit if they are in attendance or have a doctor's note or university excused absence. - Each assignment will be worth the same number of points and is dependent on the number of assignments completed throughout the semester. - Students will have 2 free "unexcused" absences with each additional absence resulting in a 2.5 point deduction from the student's attendance grade and overall grade (if more than 13).
 Leaving class early or showing up more than 10 minutes late will automatically result in an absence unless previously discussed with the instructor. - For an absence to be excused with a doctor's note the student MUST bring the doctor's note or a copy to the instructor upon the first day of returning to class.
-Failure to do so will result in the absence not being excused.

-• For university excused absences, please let the instructor know before the date that will be missed.
+Failure to do so will result in the absence not being excused. - For university excused absences, please let the instructor know before the date that will be missed.